Anapra Mesa

 General Info

 border, it is perfect for new pilots as it has few hazards.
-The LZ is
+The LZ at the base of the hill is

 huge and flat.
+Top landing is possible but requires caution and skill.
 The site is almost all soft sand and is forgiving of

 hard landings and other mistakes.
 Warning: the ridge itself is a